davidbrowne/dsga/README.md

 [doctest] Status: SUCCESS!
 ```

-The official tests have not been run with these compilers, but the project compiled without error with these (via [Compiler Explorer](https://godbolt.org/)):
+The unit tests have not been run with these compilers, but the project compiled without error with these (via [Compiler Explorer](https://godbolt.org/)):

 * gcc 11.1
-* clang 12 (on Windows with MVSC installed); clang(trunk) on compiler explorer
+* clang trunk, where there is also a clang 12.0.0 choice

 ## Similar Projects